Long Grove to Elect Top Dog

 hat collar in the ring:

 Read the FAQ below to confirm your dog is up for it, then use the form at the bottom of this page, below the FAQ. to give us your dog’s campaign name (could be their real name, or something even cuter – your call), and that will link you to a secure payment site to pay the $20 entry fee.
 We’ll then email you back in a day or so to get your dog’s official campaign photo and get you set you up on the ballot.
-The filing deadline to get on the ballot is July 25th, after that, you can still file, but the entry fee goes up to $30.
+The filing deadline to get on the ballot is July 25th.
+No last minute candidates.

 Here’s how you can vote:

-To cast your vote for dog mayor, go to this fundraising site and “buy” as many votes as you like ($1 per vote), crediting to the team/candidate of your choice.
+To cast your vote for dog mayor, review the candidates on this page, and click on the dog of your choice.
+You’ll find a form where you can “buy” as many votes as you like ($1 per vote), crediting to the team/candidate of your choice.

 Long Grove Dog Mayor FAQ